 Where to buy Spices in Kochi

 Many people say it is better to buy spices from Thekkady where Kerala has the biggest spice farms.
-During my first trip I bought my spices from there but during the last trip, I decided to buy from Kochi.
-I must confess that spice I bought here are nowhere inferior to the one I bought from Thekkady.
+During my first trip, I bought my spices from there but during the last trip, I decided to buy from Kochi.
+I must confess that spice I bought here is nowhere inferior to the one I bought from Thekkady.

 Infect here I got more options in terms of quality of a spice, as they have different grades of spices.
 For eg, Cardamom has three different variants at different prices.

 Also, read about the Spice Gardens of Goa